Beginner's Guide to Peace - Dead Ends

 In 1852 Commodore Perry was sent by the U.S. to open trade with Japan.
 He was authorized to use “gunboat diplomacy”, meaning that he could use force or the threat of force to compel “cooperation”.
 This is of course the antithesis of the Non-Aggression Principle, especially considering that the Japanese were of not threat whatsoever to the people or government of the United States.

 The Japanese at that time were continuing their multi-century policy of cultural isolation.
 In essence the Japanese wished to be left alone.
 Undeterred by this long cultural tradition, Perry intimidated the Japanese into signing a treaty in 1854 that marked the return of Japan to the world stage.
 The upshot is that the Japanese, learning an obvious lesson and not wishing to be bullied again, began a rapid buildup of their navy.
-Within a few short decades the military might of the Japanese was unleashed on the world as they began their own serious of militarized interventions, invading and occupying countries and territories from eastern Russia and Korea to China, Taiwan and Indochina.
+Within a few short decades the military might of the Japanese was unleashed on the world as they began their own series of militarized intrusions, invading and occupying countries and territories from eastern Russia and Korea to China, Taiwan and Indochina.

 The second act of U.S. intervention that helped set the stage for World War II was the U.S. entry into the “Great War” in 1917.
 While President Woodrow Wilson’s campaign used the slogan “He kept us out of war” for the November 1916 election, within five months after being reelected Wilson was before Congress asking for a declaration of war against Germany.
 The short term result of U.S. entry into the war was to tip the largely stagnated three year conflict to the side of the French and British to the detriment of the Germans.
 The resulting Treaty of Versailles unfairly required Germany to accept full responsibility for the war, concede to indefensible land concessions that created ethnic divisions, and to pay extremely harsh monetary reparations.
 This inequitable treaty was eventually used as a rallying point for Adolph Hitler and millions of disgruntled Germans in the 1920’s and 1930’s, leading ultimately to World War II.